BrandonBian/scw/README.md

 ```

 Note that you may need **Windows** operating system and **PyTorch** with a compatible GPU to run the program optimally.
-The program has been tested with **Windows 10 and PyTorch 1.6.0**.
+The program has been tested with **Windows 10, PyTorch 1.6.0, and a GPU of NVIDIA RTX 2070**.

 For the installation of PyTorch, please refer to the [official website](https://pytorch.org/get-started/locally/)
-For installation of previous versions of PyTorch (for example, the version 1.6.0 that was tested on), refer to [this page](https://pytorch.org/get-started/previous-versions/)
+For installation of previous versions of PyTorch (for example, the version 1.6.0 that was tested on), refer to [this page](https://pytorch.org/get-started/previous-versions/).

 ## Step 2: Download Pre-trained Weights